 You’ve found yourself saying – I feel dead inside.
 Everything is dull, mundane… unexciting.

-Even down to knowing when you’re hungry or not.
+Even down to not knowing when you’re hungry.

 You look up from your computer screen and it’s two hours passed lunchtime and you suddenly realize your ravenous.